azazellochg/temscript/docs/about.rst

 Introduction
 ------------

-The ``temscript`` package provides a Python wrapper for the scripting interface of Thermo Fisher Scientific and FEI microscopes.
-The functionality is limited to the functionality of the original scripting interface.
+The ``temscript`` package provides a Python wrapper for both standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI microscopes.
+The functionality is limited to the functionality of the original scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

 The ``temscript`` package provides two interfaces to the microsope.
-The first one corresponds directly to the COM interface and is implemented by the :class:`Instrument` class.
-A more thorough description of this interface can be found in the :ref:`instrument` section.
+The first one corresponds directly to the COM interfaces and is implemented by :class:`Instrument` and :class:`AdvancedInstrument` classes.
+A more thorough description of this interfaces can be found in the :ref:`instrument` section.

 The other interface is provided by the :class:`Microscope` class.
 While instances of the :class:`temscript.Microscope` class operate on the computer connected to the microscope directly, there are two replacement classes, which provide the